ministryofjustice/prisoner-offender-search/README.md

 ```
 127.0.0.1 localstack
 ```
-Check the docker-compose file for sample environment variables to run the application locally.
+Check the docker-compose file for sample environment variables to run the application locally

 ### You can add some prisoners into elastic with the following:-